hamiltop/rethinkdb-elixir/README.md

 A lot of the code from elixir-rethinkdb will probably be useful as we go forward.

+###Contributing
 Contributions are welcome.
 The easiest thing to do would be to start updating Exrethinkdb.Query to support the rest of the api.
 Right now it supports a small subset.

+####Testing
+I'm a little unorthodox when it comes to testing.
+Testing complex logic is good.
+Testing "Did I type that line correctly?" is less good.

+Right now there are some rough tests in place that use a local rethinkdb instance.
+If you are doing something complicated, then writing a test there is better than nothing.
+If you are merely adding another function to `Exrethinkdb.Query` and you are copying directly from the spec, then a test isn't going to be that useful.

+All that said, each new feature has characteristics that influence testing.
+Take everything on a case by case basis.